schneems/rust_macro_tutorial/docs/090_proc_macro_complete.md

 </details>

-If your code compiles, then congradulations, you just earned your Derive-ing license!
+If your code compiles, congratulations, you just earned your Derive-ing license!